-When comparing various cash back credit cards today, the most important features to look at are bonuses and bonus categories they base their rewards, the types of rewards they give, their fair credit reputation, and whether any of your favorite retailers partner occasionally or permanently with the provider to offer special deals.
-Once you make your choice and sign up with the ideal provider, consider these simple five steps to get the most of your cash back credit cards.
+When comparing various cash back credit cards, the most important features to look at are bonuses and bonus categories.
+You can find out whether any of your favorite retailers partner with the credit card company.
+Some partner just occasionally but others may have ongoing promotions and special credit card deals.
+Once you make your choice and sign up with the credit card issuer, consider these simple five steps to get the most of your cash back credit cards.

-v).
-Do not let your points expireAgain, if you are the kind of person who hoards cash back rewards in the hope of redeeming someday in the distant future, you may need to change your strategy when using cash back credit cards.
-Depending on the fine print of your card, the cash backs you get may have an expiration date and when they do they become worthless.
-According to a survey by Bankrate in mid-2015, most cash back credit cards today come with expiration ranges of between three to five years.
+Don’t Let Your Credit Card Points ExpireAgain, if you are the kind of person who hoards cash back rewards in the hope of redeeming in the distant future, you may need to change your strategy when using cash back credit cards.
+Depending on the fine print of your card, the cash backs you get may have an expiration date, and when they do they become worthless.
+According to a survey by Bankrate in mid-2019, most cash back credit cards today come with expiration ranges of between three to five years.
 Cardholders are often advised to redeem their cash back annually e.g. during the holidays.

 Remember to always review the fine print and offer details before opening a new credit card.